Shanghai Foreign Language School

-I am a sophomore double-majoring in science-business and sociology.
+I am a junior double-majoring in Science-Business and Sociology.
 There is so much that I want to do and explore, and Notre Dame provides so many opportunities for me to find a balance between all that I love.
-In the past year, I have had a chance to grow in so many different ways, by exploring various academic disciplines and activities, and challenging myself to take leadership positions.
+In the past few years, I’ve grown in so many different ways, exploring a whole array of academic disciplines and activities, and challenging myself to take leadership positions.

 In high school, I was captain of the varsity soccer and touch rugby team.
-Here at ND, I continue to participate in athletics– I am both secretary and player on the women’s rugby team, and athletic commissioner for my dorm (Ryan Hall).
-Both roles have helped me develop new leadership and personal skills.
-Our rugby team even made it to the college playoffs this year!
+Here at ND, I continue to participate in athletics.
+I am very committed to the Notre Dame women’s rugby team, which has really challenged and improved my leadership, time management, and teamwork skills.

-With my undergraduate experience almost halfway done, I am excited to see what else is in store for me, and to continue growing in all aspects of life.
+With my undergraduate experience more than halfway done, I am excited to see what else is in store for me, and look forward to continue growing in all aspects of life.

 Beijing No. 4 High School, Beijing

 Biology and Healthcare have always interested me.
 During the summer before college, I represented China in the 2017 International Brain Bee Neuroscience Competition in conjunction with the American Psychological Association Convention in Washington D.C.
-Throughout the strenuous process of learning neuroscience, I marveled at the wonder of the brain itself and realized how problematic our societal understanding of neurological diseases is.
+Throughout the strenuous process of learning neuroscience, I marveled at the wonder of the brain itself and realized how problematic is our societal understanding of neurological diseases.

 With all these different fields that I am involved in, I want to explore deeper via the opportunities Notre Dame provides.
 I hope to narrow down to a unique path where I can connect the dots and strive towards the values I hold dear.